JaWarrior12/constitution-rewrite/constitution.md

 - ix.
 Purposely and illegally restricting the constitutional rights of any HL member.
 - x.
 Breaching any applicable agreement or law.
 ## b.
 Courts
 - i.
-Offenses may only be tried if one of the parties involved in the offense was at the time or presently is a member of the Hellenic League.
+Offenses may only be tried if one of the parties involved in the offense was at the time or presently is a member of the Hellenic League or a Hellene.
 - ii.
 The role of the judge panel is to moderate a ticket/case and keep it on track.
 Judges also clarify constitutional questions.
 - iii.
 The judge panel of all courts consists of the magistrates.
 - iv.
 Who is member of a case's Judge Panel is subjected to dynamic change on roles, such elections, appointments, etc.